anuragphadke19/anuragphadke19.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

 A manager by profession and developer by interest.
-Contact me for question on RoR & Meteor
+Contact me for questions on RoR & Meteor

 ### Contact me